field_block:node:page:title

 field_block:node:page:body

-A net operating loss (NOL) occurs when a taxpayer has allowable deductions that exceed taxable income for a given tax year.
-This negative taxable income may be applied or carried over to reduce tax liability in other years.
+A net operating loss occurs when a taxpayer has allowable deductions that exceed taxable income for a given tax year.
+This negative taxable income may be carried forward as a deduction to reduce taxable net income in future years.
+The carryforward period is up to 15 years.

 • For tax years beginning after December 31, 2017, and before January 1, 2024, the NOL deduction is limited to 80% of the corporation's taxable income.